BugBusterSWE/sweetjs-compiler/README.md

 ## Summary
 The sweetjs-compiler is a simple wrapper to the exist `compile` method in the [sweet.js](http://sweetjs.org/) module.
-It is usefull when you want compile your macro but this is not necessarily in a file.
+It is usefull when you want compile your macro but it is not necessarily inside a file.

 ## Use
 Sweetjs-compiler is a npm module therefore is enought to make: